-To help you find the best smoke and carbon monoxide detector for your home, we tried all of the top models, testing for accurate detection capabilities, via high quality sensors, long-lasting batteries and form factors that make the units easy to place just about anywhere in the house.
+To help you find the best smoke and carbon monoxide detector for your home, we tried all of the top models, testing for accurate detection capabilities, via high-quality sensors, long-lasting batteries and form factors that make the units easy to place just about anywhere in the house.
 Additionally, we were attracted to newer products with tech-forward features, such as integration with related apps and voice functionality that will let you know what is going on in your home.
 Today even the best smart light bulbs are packed with features.
 This is one of the best smart home devices that you can invest in.

 The best product we tried was easily the Google Nest Protect Smoke + Carbon Monoxide Alarm (2nd Gen,) which is embedded with extremely accurate sensors, making it excel at its stated job duties, which go a step further by telling you approximately where in the home the breach is coming from.
 It transmits data via Bluetooth or Wi-Fi to a related app, which we found extremely responsive and easy to use, and the included batteries last five years.
 Keep reading to learn more about the Google Nest Protect Smoke + Carbon Monoxide Alarm and the other items on this list.
 You can also read about the best smart outlet to upgrade your home even further.